-Note The make getlibs operation may take a long time to execute as it depends on your internet speed and the size of the libraries that it is cloning.
-To improve subsequent library cloning operations, a cache directory named .modustoolbox/cache exists in the \$HOME (Linux, macOS) and \$USERPROFILE (Windows) directories.
+The make getlibs operation may take a long time to execute as it depends on your internet speed and the size of the libraries that it is cloning.
+To improve subsequent library cloning operations, a cache directory named ".modustoolbox/cache" exists in the \$HOME (Linux, macOS) and \$USERPROFILE (Windows) directories.

-2.5 Configure Settings for Devices, Peripherals, and Libraries
+2.5 Configure settings for devices, peripherals, and libraries

 Depending on your application, you may want to update and generate some of the configuration code.
 While it is possible to write configuration code from scratch, the effort to do so is considerable.
-ModusToolbox software provides applications called configurators that make it easier to configure a hardware block or a middleware library.
+ModusToolboxTM software provides applications called configurators that make it easier to configure a hardware block or a middleware library.
 For example, instead of having to search through all the documentation to configure a serial communication block as a UART with a desired configuration, open the appropriate configurator to set the baud rate, parity, stop bits, etc.

-Before configuring your device, you must decide how your application will interact with the hardware; see Application Layers.
+Before configuring your device, you must decide how your application will interact with the hardware; see Application layers.
 That decision affects how you configure settings for devices, peripherals, and libraries.

-IMPORTANT Before you make changes to settings in configurators, you should first copy the configuration information to the application and override the BSP configuration or create a custom BSP.
-See details about BSPs in the Board Support Packages chapter.
+Before you make changes to settings in configurators, you should first copy the configuration information to the application and override the BSP configuration or create a custom BSP.
+See details about BSPs in the Board support packages chapter.
 If you make changes to a standard BSP library, it will cause the repo to become dirty.
 Additionally, if the BSP is in the shared asset repository, changes will impact all applications that use the shared BSP.
 If this happens, refer to KBA231252.

 The configurators can be run as GUIs to easily update various parameters and settings.
 Most can also be run as command line tools to regenerate code as part of a script.
-For more information about configurators, see the Configurators section in the ModusToolbox Software Overview chapter.
+For more information about configurators, see the Configurators section.
 Also, each configurator provides a separate document, available from the configurator's Help menu, that provides information about how to use the specific configurator.

-2.5.1 Configurator GUI Tools
+2.5.1 Configurator GUI tools